-Prior to this offering, we will enter into a forward purchase agreement pursuant to which the forward purchase investor, which has received commitments from funds affiliated with Dragoneer, will agree to subscribe for an aggregate of forward purchase units, consisting of one Class A ordinary share and one-third of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$ in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
+Prior to this offering, we will enter into (i) a forward purchase agreement pursuant to which Dragoneer Funding, which has received commitments from one or more funds affiliated with Dragoneer, will agree to subscribe for an aggregate of 15,000,000 forward purchase units, consisting of one Class A ordinary share and one-quarter of one warrant to purchase one Class A ordinary share for \$10.00 per unit, or \$150,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination and (ii) a forward purchase agreement pursuant to which the Willett Purchasers will agree to subscribe for an aggregate of 2,500,000 forward purchase units, consisting of one Class A ordinary share, or a forward purchase share, and one-quarter of one warrant to purchase one Class A ordinary share, or a forward purchase warrant, for \$10.00 per unit, or \$25,000,000 in the aggregate, in a private placement to close substantially concurrently with the closing of our initial business combination.
 The allocation of the forward purchase securities among the ultimate Dragoneer funds that will be funding the forward purchase will be determined by Dragoneer, in its sole discretion, at the time of our initial business combination.
 If the sale of the forward purchase units fails to close, for any reason, we may lack sufficient funds to consummate our initial business combination.
 The forward purchase shares and forward purchase warrants will be identical to the Class A ordinary shares included in the units being sold in this offering, except that they will be subject to certain registration rights, as described herein.